lightshifted/BizEval/README.md

 # Business Evaluation

-Key financial equations that can be useful for assessing financial decisions as a startup business.
+A simple Python class containing methods for computing financial equations used by business for assessing financial decisions.

 ## Return on Investment(ROI)